yojoots/libbitcoin-system-wiki/Qualitative-Security-Model.md

 **Confirmation Security**

-Similar to economic security, [confirmation](Glossary#confirmation) security can be modeled as an [edgeless graph](https://en.wikipedia.org/wiki/Null_graph).
+Similar to economic security, confirmation security can be modeled as an [edgeless graph](https://en.wikipedia.org/wiki/Null_graph).
 Each [miner](Glossary#miner) is represented by one vertex on the graph.
-A [grinder](Glossary#grinder) is not a miner as the grinder has no decision-making ability, only the operator is represented.
+A [grinder](Glossary#grinder) is not a miner as the grinder has no decision-making ability, only the miner is represented.
 The total [hash power](Glossary#hash-power) employed by a miner is the weight (value) of the vertex.
 The strongest censorship resistance is every person in the world mining with equal hash power.

 As shown in [Balance of Power Fallacy](Balance-of-Power-Fallacy), the systemic mining [threat](Glossary#state) is motivated by [censorship](Glossary#censorship), not [double-spending](Glossary#double-spend).
 Total [hash rate](Glossary#hash-rate) provides security against such attacks, but [pooling](Glossary#pooling) of hash rate works against it.
 As mining collects into pools it becomes cheaper to [co-opt](Glossary#co-option) than to compete against it.

-For any period of time, the decentralization of Bitcoin mining is a function of the number of miners and the similarity of hash power they directed, an ideal which can be called "distributed" confirmation.
+For any period of time, confirmation security is a function of the number of miners and the similarity of hash power they directed, an ideal which can be called "distributed" confirmation.
 The weakest would be one miner with 100% of hash power, which would be "centralized" confirmation.

 **todo**